Community

 Open Science Hardware Foundation (OSHF): US-based 501c3 Nonprofit

 In 2020, OSHF (formerly known as GOSH Inc.) was established to open up new possibilities for the community, like administering funding, fiscally sponsoring open hardware and related community projects, hosting community initiatives that need a legal entity, and more.
-See this post for more information on the 501c3 nonprofit.
+OSHF continues to act as a fiscal sponsor for the GOSH Community alongside other initiatives.
+See opensciencehardware.org for more information.

 Shannon Dosemagen